 Tooth Extraction

-Most dentists advise against it and consider it as the last resort in order to have healthy teeth.
-Tooth extraction is a very cheap alternative to dental crown but it can cause long-term damage to your teeth and jaw bone.
-Therefore, it should be taken as the very last treatment option since it is by far one of the most invasive treatments.
+Tooth extraction is a very cheap alternative to dental crowns but it can cause long-term damage to your teeth and jaw bone.
+That’s why most dentists do not recommend it and consider it a last resort to have healthy teeth.
+So it should be taken as the very last treatment option since it is by far one of the most invasive treatments.

-If the empty space is not filled with some form of dental restoration such as an implant, crown or veneer, dental bridge, the rest of your teeth are exposed to cavities, infections, fractures, and in extreme cases breakage.
+If the empty space is not filled with some form of dental restoration such as an implant, crown or veneer, or dental bridge, the rest of your teeth can get exposed to cavities, infections, fractures, and in extreme cases breakage.

 Therefore, you should think hard before opting for tooth extraction as it poses many future risks and problems.

-There are a number of factors you should consider before choosing a cheaper alternative to dental crown.
-The factors include your price preference, the situation of your dental health, accessibility, pros and cons of the alternative options.
+There are a number of factors you should consider before choosing a cheaper alternative to dental crowns.
+Key factors for you to consider when you’re looking for a dental alternative, include your price preference, the situation of your dental health, and accessibility.

 Before reaching a conclusion, make sure you do a SWOT analysis of the alternative options available to you.
 For instance, if you choose to go for an inlay, make sure you are aware of its advantages and disadvantages in the short/long term.